 Providing out-of-hours care to patients can pose considerable challenges for GPs, and each year the MDU sees a number of complaints and claims against doctors who deliver this service.

-GPs might not have prior knowledge of the patient, or access to their full medical records.
-A greater emphasis on telephone triage can present challenges in diagnosis and treatment.
-A patient's expectations and anxiety levels may be high if they feel their condition is urgent.
+GPs will often not have prior knowledge of the patient, or access to their full medical records.
+A greater emphasis on telephone triage can present additional challenges in diagnosis and treatment, while a patient's expectations and anxiety levels may be high if they feel their condition is urgent.

 However, there are various ways GPs working out-of-hours can minimise risk and avoid common pitfalls.